emma-obelenge/odin_signup_form/README.md

 ## Overview

-The Odin Signup Form project is a simple yet functional signup form designed to practice form validation, layout techniques, and responsive design principles.
+The Odin Signup Form project is a simple, yet functional signup form designed to practice form validation, layout techniques, and responsive design principles.
 The goal is to create a user-friendly interface that adheres to modern web standards.

 ## Features